Dash-Industry-Forum/livesim2/README.md

 or compile and run directly with `go run .`.

+### HTTPS with automatic certificates
+To enable HTTPS in an easy manner, make sure that you have DNS pointing to your machine, and that ports 80 and 443 are forwarded.
+Then use the parameter `--domains=your.domain.com,second.domain.com` to automatically fetch TLS certificates from Let's Encrypt for your machine.

+#### HTTPS with manual certificates

+The old-fashioned way of using manually acquiered TLS certificates is also supported.
+Use the two parameters `certpath` and `keypath` to point to the respective files, and set the `port` to 443.`

+## Content

+There are multiple ways to get content to the livesim2 server.
+From start, there is some bundled test content.
+You can also fetch content that was used with [livesim1][1] from github at [livesim-content][livesim-content].

 ### Bundled test streams with the livesim2 server

 A few very short (8s) test assets are bundled with the code.